- 1 Overview

 - 5 End of game Scoring

 In 7 Wonders your aim is to make your civilization thrive over three ages, by ramping up your production of raw and/or manufactured goods, building different types of constructions, and taking care of your relations with your neighbors.
 During the game, you can also build and upgrade your wonder, which gives you additional advantages (points or capabilities).
+You do not need to construct your wonder at all, but it is recommended.

 The player with the most points at the end of the game wins.